pyeventsourcing/eventsourcing/README.md

 ## Installation

 Add the Python `eventsourcing` package to your project.
-Alternatively, install into directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/).
+Alternatively, install directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/).

 We recommended installing version 10 with the `pydantic` option to enable support for modeling events with Pydantic.